Gay Tel Aviv · City Guide

 Tel Aviv’s flat and coastal geography, mild weather and a growing number of cycling paths make cycling a great way to get around the city Several shops offer bicycle rental.

 Tel Aviv has great selection of hotels.
-Most gay travellers stay near the Hilton Beach area and the waterfront.
-For our list of some of the best hotels for gay travellers, visit the Tel Aviv Mid-Range + Budget Hotels or Tel Aviv Luxury Hotels pages.
+Most gay travelers stay near the Hilton Beach area and the waterfront.
+For our list of some of the best hotels for gay travelers, visit the Tel Aviv Mid-Range + Budget Hotels or Tel Aviv Luxury Hotels pages.

-Tel Aviv has pretty good weather all year around with hardly a day without sunshine.
+Tel Aviv has pretty good weather all year round with hardly a day without sunshine.

 Technically, it has a Mediterranean climate with hot summers (June to August), cooler and wetter winters (Dec-Feb) and unpredictable springs (March-May) and autumns (September to November).
 Heatwaves are not uncommon in spring.